 \section{\tool{} Specification Languages}

 The \tool{} accuracy specification language $Spec$ enables practitioners to specify the structure of HD programs to optimize.
 The specification language supports the specification of \textit{abstract programs} that capture a set of HD computations.
-The language supports the following statements:
+The language supports describing HD computations with the following statements: